 - Protecting frame, graphics and OLE objects

 - Protecting drawing objects, frame objects

-If you forget/lose the password which was used to protect the document, you would never be able to open the document as LibreOffice encrypts the document with strong encryption.
+Important Note: If you forget/lose the password which was used to protect the document, you will never be able to open the document.
+Because LibreOffice encrypts the document with strong encryption.
 So, it is recommended to save the password using any password manager or memorize it.

 - From the File menu, click Save As.
 In the Save As dialog, mark the “Save with Password” option (see below).

 - Enter your own password in the “Set Password” window.